Ning-310/IBR-CNNs/README.md

 * Pandas

-## The description of iBM source
+## The description of IBR-CNNs source

 * processing.py

-    The code is used to thermal proteomics data preprocessing.
+    The code is used for thermal proteomics data preprocessing.

 * IBR.py

-    The code is used to imaging-based representation of thermal proteomes.
+    The code is used for imaging-based representation of thermal proteomes.

 * CNNs.py